lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

     src="/svg/minir-graph-2.svg"
     width="70%"
     enlarge="half"
     caption="An example minIR graph.
 Coloured (half) circles are SSA values, with hyperedges spanning between them and labelled with operations.
 Hyperedges attached to lighter half circles are value definitions, while hyperedges attached to the darker half circles are value uses.
-Hierarchical dependencies are indicated by dashed arrows; the dashed rectangles are the equivalence classes of $\sim$, i.e. the regions.
-The value colours refer to their types, see below."
+Dashed arrows indicate hierarchical dependencies; the dashed rectangles are the equivalence classes of $\sim$, i.e. the regions.
+The value colours refer to their types.
+See below."
 %}}
 <!-- prettier-ignore-end -->

-The wiggly hyperedges stretching between SSA values look a bit unusual, especially when you are used to computation graphs.
+The wiggly hyperedges stretching between SSA values look unusual, especially when you are used to computation graphs.
 If we opt to draw the same graph with boxes for hyperedges and wires for values, we obtain a more familiar
 representation:

 <!-- prettier-ignore-start -->